Purchase whole prey rabbit! We have convenient online ordering of raw

 ($7.88 per pound includes all shipping/handling/insulation/special packaging)

-Includes Shipping Insurance and all shipping/handling/insulation/special packaging.
-Subscribe Here.
+Includes Shipping Insurance and all shipping, handling, insulation, and special packaging.
+Subscribe Right Here.

-(Thank you to satisfied customer Ed, in Ohio, for sharing your photos!)
+(A hearty Thank You to satisfied customer Ed, in Ohio, for sharing photos!)

-Note: Your raw rabbit package may arrive completely frozen.
-Or, in some cases, depending on shipping or weather conditions, it may arrive partially or mostly thawed, still containing ice crystals, or cold, indicating very recent thawing.
+Note: Your box of raw frozen rabbit may arrive completely frozen.
+In some cases, depending on shipping or weather conditions, it may arrive partially or mostly thawed, still containing ice crystals, or still very cold, indicating very recent thawing.
 Recent thawing or partial thawing does not necessarily indicate a faulty shipment or spoilage.

-Handling: Upon receipt, refreeze the packages.
+Handling: When your box arrives, refreeze the packages right away, including any that are partially thawed or cold.
 Refreezing is believed to rupture bacterial cells (should any have started to grow), killing them and preserving the quality of the meat.
 See feeding instructions below.

 ATTENTION: Feeding cats a raw rabbit diet exclusively, especially if ground, may